oonkjbr/griddocs/source/Pages/Practices/picas/picas_overview.rst

 Picas client
 ============

-.. sidebar:: More about Picas Client?

-		.. seealso:: Check out our mooc video :ref:`mooc-picas-client`

 The PiCaS client library was created to ease communication with the CouchDB back-end.
 It allows users to easily upload, fetch and modify tokens.
 The system has been implemented as a Python Iterator, which means that the application is one large for loop that keeps on running as long as there is work to be done.
 The client is written in Python and uses the python couchdb module, which requires at least python version 2.6.
 The  client library is constructed using a number of modules and classes, most important of these are: